Why Organic, Why Us

 We use crop rotation, mulches, membranes, manures and netting instead of pesticides, herbicides, weed killers or petro chemical fertilisers.

 Supporting local businesses is vital for a thriving economy, it keeps the money going round rather than off shore.
 Local also means fresher, tastier as well as reduced distances your food has to travel to get you keeping our air cleaner.

 We are by far the most affordable, we care about our produce and your food.

 Fresh, real, tasty, bursting with life and vitality.

 Hardly any packaging is used in getting your veg from our field to your door, your produce comes in a reusable cardboard box and any plastic we use is biodegradable cornstarch.

 Soil Association Certified P9223

 CLOGs, The Co-Operative of Leicestershire Organic Growers and Raw n Pure the box scheme, was started in 2006 by two friends, Sue and Sarah, It began from a shared passion for growing produce, a belief in a farming method that works in harmony with the natural world and a desire for community cohesion and social equity.
-Our organic certification and co-operative business structure reflect our commitment to these beliefs.
+Our organic certification and not for profit co-operative business structure reflect our commitment to these beliefs.

 - To increase sustainability of food production in Leicestershire, making it more resilient to external shocks such as rising oil prices, strikes or restrictions on imports.